serenity-rs/serenity/CONTRIBUTING.md

 fn foo() { }
 ```

-We have an 80 characters per line soft limit, in case readability would suffer
+We have an 80 characters per line soft limit.
+In case readability would suffer
 and to support descriptive naming, 100 characters is our hard limit.